CorruptedByCPU/Cyjon/README.md

+# Info

+I'm in the process of transferring the entire operating system code to the C language, so the development speed of Cyjon will slow down a bit :)

 # Cyjon (workname)

 A simple, clean, multi-tasking operating system written in pure assembly language for 64-bit processors from the AMD64 family.
 Only ~64 KiB of size :)